 10. Gene Therapy for Inherited Retinal Diseases

-Gene therapy for inherited retinal diseases is expected to receive a number of FDA approvals in 2018, if not late 2017.
+Gene therapy for inherited retinal diseases is expected to receive a number of FDA approvals.
 Currently, there are no known treatments for the rare diseases, but the growing research of specific genetic etiology may soon restore vision loss in patients.

 Recombinant AAV2 vector encoding a functional copy of the RPE65 gene is expected to receive FDA approval in the next year to treat retinal diseases that are caused by biallelic RPE65 mutations.